From museum educator-led presentations to object-rich trunks, CRMM offers a wealth of material for your classroom.

-All programs support Common Core and National Curriculum and are FREE to schools in Clatsop, Columbia, Tillamook, Pacific, Wahkiakum, and Cowlitz counties. $100/ day fee for programs in Clark, Multnomah, and Washington Counties.
+All programs support Common Core and National Curriculum and are FREE to schools in Clatsop, Columbia, Tillamook, Washington, Multnomah, Pacific, Wahkiakum, Cowlitz and Clark Counties.

 Please coordinate your visit request with other teachers at your school, as we must visit a minimum of four classrooms per trip.
 Click here to register